vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Queries/Physics Queries 3D.md

 Make sure you understand this, or instead, use the static method [`Physics.Raycast`](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) that queries all the colliders in the scene.

 ### Issues with colliders
 - Raycasting requires [colliders](https://docs.unity3d.com/Manual/CollidersOverview.html) to work.
+2D colliders will not by hit by `Physics` queries.
 You cannot query against raw meshes using `Physics` functions.

 - If you are using a Mesh Collider, be aware that changing the MeshFilter's mesh will not update the Mesh Collider.